Last Updated on June 9, 2021 by Helga Dosa

 Strictly linked to its Samnite tradition, connected to the ancient population of the so-called Sanniti and in the area of Sannio, Telese Terme is in fact the perfect destination for all those who want to spend a weekend or a Sunday surrounded by natural landscapes.
-Here it is possible to breathe fresh and clean air on the banks of the local lake, il lago di Telese, which is also a popular spot to go fishing.
+Here it is possible to breathe fresh and clean air on the banks of the local lake, il Lago di Telese, which is also a popular spot to go fishing.

-The town is located at the feet of Monte Pugliano, the Pugliano mountain, whose water-bearing stratum brings sulfureous water that feeds the famous Telese's baths, le terme di Telese, which represent an important source of tourism and have contributed to Telese's fame.
+The town is located at the feet of Monte Pugliano, the Pugliano mountain, whose water-bearing stratum brings sulfureous water that feeds the famous Telese’s baths, le Terme di Telese, which represent an important source of tourism and have contributed to Telese’s fame.

-The Origins of the Town
+The history of the town